The length spectrum of holomorphic quadratic differential metrics: Abstract

 \section{Abstract}

-In this paper we prove that on a closed oriented surface, flat metrics determined by holomorphic quadratic differentials can be distinguished from other flat cone metrics by the length spectrum.
+In this paper we prove that on a closed oriented surface, flat metrics coming from holomorphic quadratic differentials can be distinguished from other flat cone metrics by the Liouville current.